Canvas - Managing Course Access with Publishing and Dates

 Campus Canvas Admins should review the following documentation on the UWSA DLE Sharepoint site (restricted access; login required):

 Root level Canvas administrators set up term dates long before an academic term begins.
-Term dates in Canvas differ from the dates in the campus student information system (PeopleSoft) so that students and instructors have time to wrap up whatever they need to do with the course.
-When the term reaches the end date, all course enrollments, including instructors, will be set to Completed which makes the course read only.
+Term dates in Canvas differ from the dates in the campus Student Information System (PeopleSoft) so that students and instructors have time to prepare before the semester and to wrap up afterward.
+When the term reaches the end date, all course enrollments are automatically set to Concluded.
+This makes the course read-only for Teachers and Students.

 The term dates in Canvas are set up to accommodate most of the needs identified.
 If there is a reason that more time is needed for students to access a course for a term due to an incomplete, the term dates can be updated by a root level admin using the change request process.